Life and Times of Moses Helm: Myth and History

 1776-1782 American Revolution:

-Moses Helm’s two sons, three son-in-laws, and one grandson who served as officers during the revolutionary war:
+Moses Helm’s two sons, three son-in-laws who served as officers during the revolutionary war:

 1. Son: Thomas Helm, Captain, severed in Virginia, South Carolina and North Carolina from at least 1778 until his death in 1781.
 Captain Thomas Helm died as result of wounds received during the battle at Guilford Courthouse;